NeoGeographyToolkit/StereoPipeline/docs/tools/orbit_plot.rst

    :alt:  orbit_plot_fig

    Roll, pitch, and yaw angle (in degrees) for two orbital sequences, shown in red and blue.
+The option ``--subtract-line-fit`` can be used to see finer-level differences between the two sequences.

 Plot two orbital groups, including linescan cameras
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^